-Considering the composition classroom as a “mad scientist’s laboratory,” this guide introduces different kinds of writing as “experiments.”
-“Writing an essay” is a task that can strike fear into a student’s heart, but performing an experiment—that licenses creativity and doesn’t presume that one knows the outcome from the start.
-This loose theme lends coherence to the approach to composition, while encouraging students to have fun with writing.
+Considering the composition classroom as a mad scientist’s laboratory, The Mad Scientist’s Guide to Composition introduces different kinds of writing as experiments.
+Writing an essay is a task that can strike fear into a student’s heart, but performing an experiment licenses creativity and doesn’t presume that one knows the outcome from the start.

 The Mad Scientist’s Guide covers the kinds of writing most often required on college campuses, while also addressing important steps and activities frequently overlooked in composition guides, such as revision and peer reviewing.
 Actual examples of student writing are included throughout, as are helpful reminders and tips to help students polish their skills.
 Above all, the Mad Scientist’s Guide seeks to make writing fun.

 “In an ideal world, writing would be taught with joy, create a sense of adventure, emphasize invention, and be full of monsters.
 Welcome to that ideal world.
 Jeffrey Andrew Weinstock’s The Mad Scientist’s Guide to Composition will resonate profoundly with students and teachers who want an accessible, enjoyable, and riveting invitation to best writing practices—and to unbounded imagination.” — Jeffrey J. Cohen, Dean of Humanities, The College of Liberal Arts and Sciences at Arizona State University